Empowering Montana: NorthWestern Energy’s expanded role at the Colstrip Power Plant

 Fact:

-In the last decade, the Colstrip Power Plant has been available more than 90% of the time when NorthWestern Energy needed its generation for our Montana customers.
+In the last decade, the Colstrip Plant has been available more than 90% of the time when NorthWestern Energy needed its generation for our Montana customers.
 It provides dependable, on-demand power in all weather conditions.

 Myth: